zng-ui/zng/docs/avif-setup.md

 ### On Windows:

-Install Python 3 using the latest installer <https://www.python.org/downloads/>.
+Install Python 3 using the latest installer at <https://www.python.org/downloads/>.

 Install pip: